Runman44/Kotlin-Udemy-Course/README.md

 - For loop
 - While loop

-Use while loop when you don't know howmany iterations you should make.
+Use while loop when you don't know how many iterations you should make.
 Otherwise use the for loop.

 More information here: https://kotlinlang.org/docs/reference/control-flow.html